evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Part of the custom report, ColumnSummaryMetric.](../.gitbook/assets/tutorial/get-started-column-summary_metric-min.png)

 If you want to generate multiple column-level metrics, for example, to calculate the 0.25 quantile value for all the columns in the list, you can use the metric generator function.
-Here is how you can do for two defined columns.
+Here is how you can do for two defined columns:

 ```
 report = Report(metrics=[